-The Secretary of State is responsible to receive official filings and publish proposed and adopted administrative rules, which may be required by the Executive Branch to facilitate the implementation of laws enacted by the Legislature.
+The Secretary of State is responsible for the receipt of official filings and publishing proposed and adopted administrative rules, which may be required by the Executive Branch to facilitate the implementation of laws enacted by the Legislature.
 Detailed information on the administrative rulemaking process is available on the Secretary of State's website.